Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypergroups and mosaics

 \begin{corollary} In the categories $\Msc$ and $\cMsc$, \begin{itemize} \item The monomorphisms and epimorphisms are the injective and surjective morphisms, respectively; \item The regular monomorphisms and regular epimorphisms are the coshort and short morphisms, respectively; \item The normal monomorphisms and normal epimorphisms correspond to the strict submosaics and unitizations, respectively. \end{itemize} Furthermore, these categories are both regular. \end{corollary}

 \begin{proof} The properties of being an ordinary, regular, or normal monomorphism (resp., epimorphism) are all characterized in terms of a limit (resp., colimit).
 Then thanks to Theorem~\ref{thm:reversible forgetful}, a morphism in $\Msc$ or $\cMsc$ satisfies any one of these properties in $\Msc$ or $\cMsc$ if and only if it satisfies the corresponding property in $\uHMag$.
 Thus the characterizations of all morphisms above, with the exception of normal monomorphisms, follow directly from Proposition~\ref{prop:mono and epi}, Theorem~\ref{thm:regular epi and mono}, and Theorem~\ref{thm:normal}.
-The fact that normal monomorphisms correspond to strict submosaics follows from Theorem~\ref{thm:normal}, Remark~\ref{rem:absorptive}(5), and the fact that the kernel of any morphism of mosaics is a strict submosaic of the domain.
+The fact that normal monomorphisms correspond to strict submosaics follows from Theorem~\ref{thm:normal}, and Remark~\ref{rem:absorptive}(5,6).

 Finally, because regular categories are wholly characterized in terms of certain finite limits and colimits, the subcategories $\Msc$ and $\cMsc$ inherit the property of reguarity from $\uHMag$ (Corollary~\ref{cor:regular}). \end{proof}